Treatment Offered At

 - Hip pain that continues while resting, either day or night.

 - Stiffness in a hip that limits the ability to move or lift the leg.

 - Inadequate pain relief from anti-inflammatory drugs, physical therapy, or walking supports.

 Types of Hip Replacement

-- Total Hip Replacement – a surgical procedure that alleviates pain from most kinds of hip arthritis improving the quality of life for the large majority of patients who undergo the operation.
+- Total Hip Replacement – a surgical procedure that alleviates pain from most types of hip arthritis and improves the quality of life for the large majority of patients who undergo the operation.